 Weight loss surgery has helped many patients in Mesa, AZ.
 However, because these procedures require certain lifelong commitments, and because all surgeries pose certain risk factors, bariatric surgery is not for everyone.

 Generally, to be considered a candidate for weight loss surgery in our Mesa clinic, a patient must have a BMI (body mass index) of 40 or more or a BMI of 35 to 39.9 with one or more co-morbidity.
-(BMI is a measurement of weight in relation to height.
-You can use our free BMI calculator to determine your number.)

 Additionally, patients must be willing to attend a free weight loss seminar (in person or online), participate in the perioperative education, follow the nutritional guidelines, and check in with their team of surgical weight loss specialists in the months and years following surgery.

 The board-certified weight loss surgeons in our Mesa clinic offer a wide range of bariatric surgeries.
 You will have the opportunity to learn about all of these procedures in greater depth when you attend one of our surgical weight loss seminars in Mesa.
 Your bariatric surgeon will discuss these procedures with you, and help you decide the best strategy for your unique condition and health goals.